|

 Notes

-Knit with 6mm (US 10) knitting needles and bulky/chunky/12-ply yarn, the dog sweater is a great pattern for any advanced beginner knitters as well as the more experienced ones.
+Knit with 6 mm (US 10) knitting needles and bulky/chunky/12-ply yarn, the dog sweater is a great pattern that uses simple techniques for advanced beginner and experienced knitters.

 The main body of the dog sweater is knit flat, then joined in the round to complete the neck.

-• The pattern is written for all sizes starting with the small size – with changes for different sizes listed in all necessary places.
+• The pattern is written for all sizes, starting with the small size and with changes for different sizes listed in all necessary places (small dogs first, then medium dogs, then large dogs).

 • To follow the pattern more easily, circle or highlight all numbers pertaining to your dog’s size before beginning.

-• The small size is listed first, then the medium and large in ().
+• The small size is listed first, followed by the medium and large in ().

 dog jumper